MohitGoel92/Will-the-customer-leave-the-bank-/README.md

 ## Artificial Neural Networks

 An Artificial Neural Network (ANN) is a "Deep Learning" model that can be used for regression and classification.
-We create an artificial structure where we have nodes that represent neurons.
-The image below shows a neuron.
+We create an artificial structure where we have nodes that represent neurons; the is illustrated by the image below.

 <img src = 'Screen1.png' width='700'>